Lawrence Lessig: 2016 presidential candidacy

 Lessig announced the launch of his long shot presidential campaign on September 6, 2015.
 On August 11, 2015, Lessig announced that he had launched an exploratory campaign for the purpose of exploring his prospects of winning the Democratic Party nomination for president of the United States in the 2016 election.
 Lessig pledged to seek the nomination if he raised one million dollars by Labor Day 2015.
 The announcement was widely reported in national media outlets, and was timed to coincide with a media blitz by the Lessig 2016 Campaign.
 Lessig was interviewed in The New York Times and Bloomberg.
 Campaign messages and Lessig's electoral finance reform positions were circulated widely on social media.

 His campaign was focused on a single issue: The Citizen Equality Act, a proposal that couples campaign finance reform with other laws aimed at curbing gerrymandering and ensuring voting access.
 As an expression of his commitment to the proposal, Lessig initially promised to resign once the Citizen Equality Act became law and turn the presidency over to his vice president, who would then serve out the remainder of the term as a typical American president and act on a variety of issues.
 In October 2015, Lessig abandoned his automatic resignation plan and adopted a full policy platform for the presidency, although he did retain the passage of the Citizen Equality Act as his primary legislative objective.
 Lessig made a single campaign stop in Iowa, with an eye toward the first-in-the-nation precinct caucuses: at Dordt College, in Sioux Center, in late October.
 He announced the end of his campaign on November 2, 2015.

 Electoral College reform

-In 2017, Lessig announced a movement to challenge the winner-take-all Electoral College vote allocation in the various states, called Equal Votes.
+In 2017, Lessig announced a movement by Equal Citizens to challenge the winner-take-all Electoral College vote allocation in the various states, called Equal Votes.
 Lessig was also a counsel for electors in the Supreme Court case Chiafalo v.
 Washington where the court decided states could force electors to follow the popular vote for their state.

 Awards and honors

 In 2002, Lessig received the Award for the Advancement of Free Software from the Free Software Foundation (FSF).
 He also received the Scientific American 50 Award for having "argued against interpretations of copyright that could stifle innovation and discourse online."
 In 2006, Lessig was elected to the American Academy of Arts and Sciences.

-In 2011, Lessig was named to the Fastcase 50, "honoring the law's smartest, most courageous innovators, techies, visionaries, and leaders."
+In 2011, Lessig was named to the Fastcase 50, "honoring the law's smartest, most courageous innovators, techies, visionaries, and leaders".
 Lessig was awarded honorary doctorates by the Faculty of Social Sciences at Lund University, Sweden in 2013 and by the Université catholique de Louvain in 2014.
 Lessig received the 2014 Webby Lifetime Achievement award for co-founding Creative Commons and defending net neutrality and the free and open software movement.